© 2014 B. L. Freeborn, updated Sept. 2022

 The overall layout of the stone suggests disorder in circular sweeping patterns.
 It imitates exactly what is observed in areas of comet collisions such as we see on the Moon’s surface.
 The Bainbridge Tablet also suggests disorder around circular crater marks.
 They may actually be attempts to depict the aftermath of such an impact with the planet just as the Berlin Tablet did.

 If the McKensie Tablet is examined for numbers then several are found.
-The double triangle, center top, provides 2 triangles of 3 sides or 23.
+The double triangle, center top, provides 2 triangles of 3 sides which is 23 or 32 = 5.65 squared.
 The center panel is grouped in such a way as to count out 1,1,2 as if to say 112 or twice 56.
 The right side gives 1 and 2 or 12.
 Some might say it gives 1,1, and 1 for 111.
 The square of this number is 12321.
 The number series 123454321 was found on the Cincinnati Tablet.
 The left upper grouping gives 3 filled in figures and 3 carved out for 33.
 The overall measurements of the stone are 2.76″x 3.75″ x .394″.
 The square of the width is 7.6 recalling the period of Halley’s Comet.
 The sum of the length and width is 6.5.
 The sum 6.5 is 56 in reverse.
 The sum of all three measures is 6.90.
 The distance between two degrees of longitude at the equator is 69 miles.

 The overall shape of both tablets is a tile with bent in sides.
 The story suggests the grid array of longitude – latitude shifted or perhaps twisted as the shape suggests.
 Most importantly, the two very round carved out circles suggest Two Balls or Bi-Baals.
 The pun ‘Holy Bible’ was noted in the Wilmington post.